Thursday, 5th December 2024

 Civet coffee, called café chon in Vietnam and kopi luwak in Indonesia, is probably the only popular foodstuff which is consumed by people simply because it has passed through the digestive system of a wild animal.

-It is also one of the world’s most expensive delicacies; in 2008 upscale John Lewis department store in London made the evening “you’ll-love-this-next-story” newscasts when it charged $100 for a cup of the brew.
+It is also one of the world’s most expensive delicacies; in 2008 upscale John Lewis department store in London made the evening “you’ll-love-this-next-story” newscasts when it charged $100 for a cup of the brew served in the store’s cafe.

 My journey isn’t all that strange, actually.

 First, I love coffee, and admit to being a coffee snob.
-I never drink dishwater American coffee, but relish a strong, small Italian espresso, straight up, no milk or sugar, always in a ceramic cup, never in paper or plastic.
+I appreciate a strong, Italian espresso, straight up, no milk or sugar, always in a ceramic cup, never in paper or plastic.

-Second, I like to eat strange things and am not squeamish.
+Second, I like to eat strange things.
 I’m not a gurgitator in the sense of Takeru Kobayashi or Joey Chestnut or Sonya Thomas, folks who compete to see who can eat the most of something in a limited period of time.
-I’m a selective ingester who enjoys experimenting.
-That has led me to enjoy foie gras, frogs and horse in France and chewy goat testicles in Java.
-Python, eaten in Borneo, tastes a bit like chicken, crocodile tastes like turtle, fermented Mongolian mare’s milk called kumis tastes simply horrible.
-In Sulawesi, dog is gamy and fruit bat is like honey-marinated wild boar.
-And balut in the Philippines, a duck-egg with embryo, is completely yucky, but said to help male potency.
-I’ve tucked into monkey in the Central African Republic; ants in Laos; beetles, grasshoppers and scorpions in Thailand.
-In Vietnam my son and I ploughed through a nine-course cobra meal, which included the heart, blood, skin, flesh and penis.
+I’m an open-minded ingester.
+Garlic-infused frog legs and snails are tasty staples on many French restaurant menus.
+In roadside shacks on Java I’ve tried chewy grilled goat testicles (called satay torpedo after the hoped for physiological reaction when eaten by men) and satay biawak made from chicken-textured, somewhat fishy-tasting monitor lizard (good for skin disease and asthma).
+Python, eaten in a Dayak longhouse in Borneo, tastes a bit like chicken, crocodile tastes like turtle.
+Fermented Mongolian mare’s milk called kumis tastes simply horrible.
+In Sulawesi, grilled padi-field rats are good protein, and fruit bat tastes like honey-marinated wild boar.
+I’ve tucked into scrambled eggs with termites in Laos, and deep-fried beetles, grasshoppers, and scorpions in Thailand.
+Balut in the Philippines, a duck-egg with embryo, is completely yucky.

 Civet coffee would be a piece of cake.